checkmarx-ts/CxAnalytix/README.md

 ### Execution Configuration

-An example of the unencryped credentials configuration element is shown below:
+An example of the execution configuration element is shown below:

 ```